 Longer-term interest rates are indirectly influenced.
 Usually, investors want a higher rate for a longer-term Treasury note.
 The yields on Treasury notes drive long term conventional mortgage interest rates.

 How the Federal Funds Rate Works

-A higher Fed funds rate means banks are less willing to borrow money to keep their reserves at the mandated level.
-This means they will lend less money out, and the money they do lend will be at a higher rate since they themselves are borrowing money at a higher rate.
+A higher Fed funds rate means banks are less able to borrow money to keep their reserves at the mandated level.
+This means they will lend less money out, and the money they do lend will be at a higher rate since.
+That's because they themselves are borrowing money at a higher Fed funds rate to maintain their reserves.
 Since loans are more difficult to get and more expensive, businesses will be less likely to borrow, thus slowing the economy.
-When the Fed raises rates, it is called contractionary monetary policy.
+When the Fed raises rates, it's called contractionary monetary policy.

 Adjustable-rate home loans become cheaper, so the housing market improves.
 Homeowners feel richer, and spend more.
 They can also take out home equity loans more easily.
 They usually use these loans to buy home improvements and new cars, stimulating the economy.

 Why the Federal Funds Rate Is So Important

 The FOMC changes the Fed funds rate to control inflation while maintaining healthy economic growth.
 The FOMC members watch economic indicators to determine if the economy is speeding up (inflation) or slowing down (recession).
 The key indicator for inflation is the core inflation rate.
 The most important indicator in predicting a slowdown is the durable goods report.